-Each year, the YMCA hands out a variety of awards and several scholarships.The University YMCA seeks to recognize those individuals whose involvement has positively impacted the University YMCA and the Champaign-Urbana community.
-Each year, recipients are chosen and honored for their commitment to the organization and mission of the University YMCA.
-These individuals are honored at the Annual Awards Luncheon in the spring and recognized on plaques found in Latzer Hall.
+Each year, the University YMCA presents a variety of awards to recognize those individuals whose involvement positively impacts the Y and the Champaign-Urbana community.
+Recipients are honored for their commitment to the organization and mission of the University Y at the Annual Dinner in the spring and recognized on plaques found in Latzer Hall.

 John Price, a career YMCA professional, served as the International Programs Director of the University YMCA from 1950 to 1968.
 Under his leadership, hundreds of students, staff, faculty, and community members gained a special appreciation for the international richness of Champaign-Urbana and the special gifts that people of many cultures bring to the University of Illinois campus.
 Through his example and programs, students now spread around the globe a special commitment to international peace and understanding.
 John gave active leadership to the Cosmopolitan Club and International Student and Scholar Services (formerly the Office of International Student Affairs) where he served as a staff member following his tenure at the University Y.